sonulodha/Ansible/windows/managed-hosts-setup.md

 Run ConfigureRemotingForAnsible.ps1 as an Administrator with the appropriate options for your environment.we are uses  the

     -DisableBasicAuth and -EnableCredSSP options as a security preference.

     ConfigureRemotingForAnsible.ps1 also creates a self-signed  certificate for HTTP

+    ConfigureRemotingForAnsible.ps1 also creates a self-signed certificate for HTTPS communication.

+Several options exist to customize the SSL certificate or force the creation of a new one